 - Not eligible for Medical/Vision Plans - Not eligible for Dental/Life Insurance/Long-Term Disability Plans - Not eligible for Tuition Remission Plan - Not eligible for Vacation Leave and Holiday Pay - 403(b): Retirement Plan.
-Students of Whitman College who are employed by the College and whose wages are exempt from FICA taxes and individuals classified as Independent Contractors are not eligible to participate in the plan - Paid Sick Leave.
-Eligible details outlined below
+Student employees whose wages are eligible for FICA taxes during the summer months only are eligible to contribute to the plan. - Paid Sick Leave.
+Eligible details outlined below.